robdodson/robdodson.me/src/posts/sublime-text-2-tips-and-shortcuts.md

   - Sublime
 date: 2012-06-24T05:28:00.000Z
 updated: 2014-12-31T00:17:50.000Z
----

-I've been using Sublime Text 2 for probably two months now and in that time I've discovered tons of useful tricks.
+---I've been using Sublime Text 2 for probably two months now and in that time I've discovered tons of useful tricks.
 I figured I should start writing them down for anyone who might be interested.
 I'll try to explain the bits that seem esoteric because there are a lot of cool commands which only work in certain contexts.

 ## Finding your preferences